atarazana/gramola-operator/part-1-1.md

 Ok, let's have a look to the most interesting parts of the controller and try to answer those caustic questions.

-Let me start from the begining the entry point of our operator is `main.go`, kind of obvious...
+Let me start from the beginning the entry point of our operator is `main.go`, kind of obvious...
 Let's have a look to this file.

 First have a look to function `init()` here is where we add the APIs we want to use.
 In this case we're composing a `Scheme` with `clientgoscheme` and our own `gramophonev1`.